ruamess/pet-projects/README.md

 # React + Vite

-In scr/components/WelcomeScreen/CityItem.jsx change the const API_KEY to your openweather.com api key to use react app correctly
+<strong>In scr/components/WelcomeScreen/CityItem.jsx change the const API_KEY to your openweather.com api key to use react app correctly</strong>